SwissDataScienceCenter/renku/docs/developer/example-configurations/gitlab.rst

 --------
 Open :code:`http://<your-minikube-ip>/auth` in your browser and login to the admin console using admin/admin.
-Under Identity Providers choose "GitLab" from the "Add Provider..." dropdown menu.
+Under Identity Providers choose "GitLab" from the "Add Provider..." drop-down menu.
 Add the Application Id and Secret from the Renku-local application created in Step 1.
-Save the identity provider and logout from the Keyclaok admin panel.
+Save the identity provider and logout from the Keycloak admin panel.

 Step 4
 --------
-For each created project you will have to modify the .gitlab-ci.yaml in the repository for the image build to work.
+For each created project you will have to modify the :code:`.gitlab-ci.yaml` in the repository for the image build to work.
 In the image_build job

 - remove the :code:`image-build` tag